WPI-HPRC/ORBrake/README.md

 # ORBrake
 An OpenRocket extension for controllable air brakes.
 When added to a simulation, a controller processes the rocket's state in order to select required drag in order to bring your vehicle's apogee as close as possible to a given target altitude.
 This is primarily used for designing controllers for these systems to fly on actual target altitude rockets.

+*ORBrake was developed specifically for WPI HPRC's [Sirius Rocket](https://aiaa.wpi.edu/hprc/sirius).
+Because of this, there are some parameters that are not exposed to the user, specificlly the surfConst array within ORBrakeSimulationListener.java which is computed using surfaces fit to CFD data.
+If you're interested in making ORBrake work for your vehicle, consider contacting us.
+There is the possibility the program will eventually be made to work for different rockets in the future, but as of now, there is no set plan for this.*

+**DISCLAIMER: While ORBrake simulates drag, the plugin DOES NOT simulate the motion of a rocket's center of aerodynamic pressure.
+YOU ARE RESPONSIBLE for ensuring that your rocket remains stable and safe throughout flight.
+There is no guarantee of accuracy or safety for simulations done with ORBrake as it has yet to be validated with experimental data.**

 ## Installing
 1. To install ORBrake, click on `Releases` on the right.
 1. Under the most recent version, click on `Assets` and then download `ORBrake.jar`.